-Most people understand that websites track usage of their pages and content.
-Often, this has no impact on your web surfing.
-But what if you’d like to use the web to shop for a gift and you’d prefer IE’s history not spoil the surprise for a family member?
+Most people understand that websites track the use of their pages and content.
+Often, this has no impact on your web browsing.
+But what if you’d like to use the web to shop for a gift and you’d prefer that no record is kept so the surprise isn’t spoiled for a family member?
 And what if you’d just rather have more control over which sites track your usage?

-With more and more web pages using script to bring dynamic content to their sites, there are increased hidden connections among web pages and between web pages and databases.
+With more and more web pages using dynamic content on their sites, increased hidden connections exist among web pages and between web pages and databases.
 These connections are behind the scenes.
-No one asks if you care about being tracked and you’re not aware of what the sites may do with your usage data.
-IE8 gives you greater awareness and greater control over the tracking of your web usage so that your web browsing can be entirely your own.
+No one asks if you care about being tracked, and you’re not aware of what the sites might do with that data.
+IE8 makes you more aware and gives you greater control over how your web use is tracked so that your web browsing can be entirely your own.

 Caption goes here